jdrsn/slate/source/includes/_files.md

 # Files

 It is possible to upload files within an object onto any array.
-The uploaded files are referenced in the newly created object.
-Also, for every file in a request, an object is created in the `f` array of the requested app.

 > An arbitrary object before file upload: